 What an Exculpation Clause Actually Does

 Many trust documents include a provision that shields the trustee from personal liability for certain errors in judgment or administration.
-This is called an exculpation clause, and it serves a practical purpose.
-Trustees, especially family members serving without professional training, often need some reassurance that an honest mistake will not expose them to a lawsuit.
+This is called an exculpation clause.
+It serves a practical purpose.
+Trustees, especially family members serving without professional training, often need reassurance that an honest mistake will not expose them to a lawsuit.

-Arizona law permits these clauses, but only within clear boundaries.
-A trustee cannot use this kind of protection as a blank check.
+The law permits these clauses, but only within clear boundaries.
+Under the uniform trust code, a trustee cannot use this kind of protection as a blank check.

 A term of a trust relieving a trustee of liability for breach of trust is unenforceable to the extent that it relieves the trustee of liability for breach of trust committed in bad faith or with reckless indifference to the purposes of the trust or the interests of the beneficiaries.

-A.R.S. § 14-11008(A)(1)In plain terms, if a trustee deliberately ignores the trust's goals or acts without regard for the beneficiaries, no clause in the trust document will shield them from accountability.
+A.R.S. § 14-11008(A)(1)In plain terms, if a trustee deliberately ignores the trust's goals or acts without regard for the beneficiaries, no clause in the trust document will shield them.
+The exculpation clause only protects against good-faith errors, not intentional or careless misconduct.

 When the Trustee Drafts the Protection

-There is an additional safeguard for situations where the trustee had a hand in drafting the trust.
-If the trustee drafted or caused the exculpation clause to be included, the law presumes the clause is invalid unless the trustee can prove it was fair and that the settlor understood what it meant.
+There is an additional safeguard when the trustee had a hand in drafting the trust.
+If the trustee drafted or caused the exculpation clause to be included, the law presumes the clause is invalid.
+The trustee must prove that it was fair and that the circumstances and contents were adequately communicated to the settlor.

 An exculpatory term drafted or caused to be drafted by the trustee is invalid as an abuse of a fiduciary or confidential relationship unless the trustee proves that the exculpatory term is fair under the circumstances and that its existence and contents were adequately communicated to the settlor.